 One area I really love to infuse some serious aromatherapy is in my bathrooms.
-They gets hammered with really funky odors and I like to make sure they smell as fresh and clean as possible.
+They get hammered with really funky odors and I like to make sure they smell as fresh and clean as possible.
 Here are 10 essential oils for the bathroom, along with some recipes to make this space a pleasant place!

-With spring here and spring cleaning in full swing or it is in the middle of summer, cleaning is essential all year round.
+With spring cleaning in full swing or it is in the middle of summer, cleaning is essential all year round.
 Here I share some oily tips, uses, and recipes to make sure your bathroom does not get neglected.

 While you can use just about any essential oil in just about any place, these are my top 10 essential oils I like to use specifically in my bathrooms, and the reasons why I enjoy them.

-- Nothing says clean like scent of lemon, a fan favorite essential oil for cleaning!
+- Nothing says clean like the scent of lemon, a fan favorite essential oil for cleaning!

 - This oils bright and refreshing aroma revitalizes the mind and lifts the mood almost instantly